raspberrypilearning/cd-beginner-html-css-sushi/en/step_9.md

 ---
 title: Links to other websites
 ---
 Trinket has trouble with some links.
-You can try URLs for other websites than Wikipedia if you like, but the link may not work in your Trinket.
-It will work when you download your project and try it out in a browser later however.
+You can try URLs for other websites than Wikipedia if you like, but the link may not work in your trinket.
+However, it will work when you download your project and try it out in a browser later.

 --- /collapse ---